 “Okay, see you then.
 Let me know in advance if anything changes.”

 “Sawa.”
 Stacy hanged up on him.
 Seconds later, she wished she hadn’t.

 Lawrence was getting used to this.
-Stacy had canceled on many of their previous plans before, such that he had drastically lowered his expectations.
+Stacy had cancelled on many of their previous plans before and he had drastically lowered his expectations.
 He had resigned to the fact that she would always be too busy for him.
-And if Stacy had to choose between her work and him, he would lose out.
+If Stacy had to choose between her work and him, he would lose out.

 He hated that fact.